bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 - ALL_ITEMS: Fetches all items from specific data-channel and specific subchannel-name since the begining of the meeting from the newest to the latest (It can be used as a history);
 - LATEST_ITEM: Fetches only the latest item pushed to the data-channel within a specific subchannel-name since the begining of the meeting;
-- NEW_ITEMS: Fetches only the latest item pushed to the data-channel within a specific subchannel-name since the user entered the meeting (It will not see things sent previous to the entering moment);
+- NEW_ITEMS: Fetches the new items pushed to the data-channel within a specific subchannel-name since the moment that the `useDataChannel` hook has been called (It will not see entries sent previous to that moment);

 One can find examples of usage any of the plugin samples or official ones.
 The syntax is described ahead: